contao/docs/docs/dev/reference/config.md

     upload_path:          files
     editable_files:       'css,csv,html,ini,js,json,less,md,scss,svg,svgz,ts,txt,xliff,xml,yml,yaml'

-    # Absolute path to the web directory.
-Defaults to %kernel.project_dir%/public.
-    web_dir:              public # Deprecated (Since contao/core-bundle 4.13: Setting the web directory in a config file is deprecated.
-Use the "extra.public-dir" config key in your root composer.json instead.)

     # The path to the Symfony console.
 Defaults to %kernel.project_dir%/bin/console.
     console_path:         '%kernel.project_dir%/bin/console'
+    registration:

+        # The number of days after which unconfirmed registrations expire.
+        expiration:           14

     # Allows to define Symfony Messenger workers (messenger:consume).
 Workers are started every minute using the Contao cron job framework.
     messenger:

         # Contao provides a way to work on Messenger transports in the web process (kernel.terminate) if there is no real "messenger:consume" worker.
-You can configure its behavior here.'
+You can configure its behavior here.
         web_worker:

             # The transports to apply the web worker logic to.
             transports:           []
-          grace_period:   PT10M # Must be a valid string for \DateInterval()
+            grace_period:         PT10M
         workers:

             # Prototype
             -

                 # The transports/receivers you would like to consume from.
-                transports:
+                transports:           []

                     # Examples:
-                    - foobar_transport
+                    # - foobar_transport
-                    - foobar2_transport
+                    # - foobar2_transport

                 # messenger:consume options.
 Make sure to always include "--time-limit=60".
                 options: